 - light intensity > set point : output = low

 - light intensity < set point : output = high

 The output signal of the “DO” pin can be connected directly to a GPIO-pin of our Raspberry Pi.
 The operating voltage of the module is 3.3V ot 5V.

 Some light sensor modules have a fourth pin, this is the analogue output (left pin on the picture).
 This output signal can’t be connected directly to the GPIO-pins of the Raspberry Pi.
 It needs a more complex circuit or another type of board which is capable of reading analogue signals.

 And finally, the module is equipped with 2 LEDs: to indicate that the module is on and to indicate the measured state of the ambient light.

-Before starting connecting wires on the GPIO pins of your Raspberry Pi, make sure you properly shut down the Pi and removed the power cable of the board!
+Be careful !
+Before starting to connect wires on the GPIO pins of your Raspberry Pi, make sure you properly shut down the Pi and removed the power cable from the board!

 - connect the 40 pin cable on the GPIO pins of your Pi (if necessary, remove the cover of your Pi first)

 - plug the cobbler onto the breadboard as shown in the figure above or below

 - plug the other end of the 40 pin cable in the T-cobbler